NicoloMoretti/barracks/docs/scripting-guide.md

 ##### Recursion

-Functions can call other functions inside of them, or even themeselves!
+Functions can call other functions inside them, or even open new instances of themeselves!

 ```text